Shubhamtribhuvan8/Shubham-Tribhuvan-AIPlagiarismDetector/README.md

 Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/USERNAME/AIPlagiarismDetector.git
 cd AIPlagiarismDetector

-Navigate to the frontend directory:
+Navigate to the frontend directory: cd frontend

-bash
-Copy code
-cd frontend
 Install dependencies:

-bash
-Copy code
 npm install

 Run the React app locally:

-bash
-Copy code
 npm start

 Frontend Environment Variables:

-Create a .env file in the frontend directory with the following variables: plaintext
+Create a .env file in the frontend directory with the following variables:
-Copy code
 REACT_APP_API_URL=http://localhost:5000

 Access the application:
 The React application should now be running at http://localhost:3000.

 Technologies Used
 React: A JavaScript library for building user interfaces.
 Axios: For making API requests.